 5. Liability for Misrepresentations.
 The Company shall not be liable for any misrepresentations or omissions of fact that the Consignee, or any of its agents, makes with respect to the Consigned Goods, nor for any alteration, damage, or defect in the Consigned Goods that results from the Consignee’s improper handling or storage of such goods.
 The Consignee shall indemnify and hold the Company, its officers, directors, employees, and agents harmless from and against any and all costs, fees, damages, and expenses (including, but not limited to, reasonable attorneys’ fees) resulting therefrom.

 6. Liability for Loss or Damage; Insurance.
 The Consignee shall be responsible for any loss of, or damage to, the Consigned Goods while such goods are on Consignee’s property or otherwise under its control.
 Following delivery of the Consigned Goods to the Consignee, the Consignee shall take good care of, and shall be responsible for, their safekeeping.
-The Consignee shall be responsible in case of any loss or damage to the Consigned Goods and shall fully insure the Consigned Goods against loss, theft, damage, or destruction in an amount at least equal to the purchase price of such Consigned Goods.
+The Consignee shall be responsible in case of any loss or damage to the Consigned Goods and shall fully insure the Consigned Goods against loss, theft, damage, or destruction. in an amount at least equal to the purchase price of such Consigned Goods.

 7. Encumbrance of Consigned Goods; Financing Statements.
 The Consignee shall not pledge or encumber any of the Consigned Goods.
 The Consignee shall execute and deliver to the Company such financing and continuation statements, and all other documentation, that the Company reasonably deems necessary to establish, maintain, and protect its security interests in the Consigned Goods including, but not limited to, any U.C.C.-1 statements.